-The Board of Directors and Executive Management believe that governance is not only to conform to regulatory requirements, but is also a means to achieve strong implementation of good governance practices.
-By focusing on the level of control and transparency, investors will look up to the Company.
-Our Company issues a separate report on governance as an addendum to the 2022 Annual Report.
+The Board of Directors and Executive Management believe that governance is not limited to compliance with regulatory requirements only, but is considered a means of achieving strong implementation of sound governance practices and by focusing on the level of oversight and transparency, investors' perception of the company increases.
+The company issues a separate report on governance as an appendix to the annual report for the year 2023.
+The report reflects the company's efforts to comply with the supervisory and regulatory requirements issued by the Capital Markets Authority.